Scott Disick Reveals Why He Invites Ex Kourtney Kardashian On Trips With Sofia Richie & Kids

-Kourtney Kardashian and Scott Disick may not be dating like fans have hoped, but their relationship as co-parents is just as heartwarming.
-In a new interview on Kourtney’s lifestyle website Poosh this week, Disick opened up about his family trips with his former girlfriend, their three kids, and his current girlfriend Sofia Richie.
-To many exes, that situation may sound like an awkward disaster.
-But to Kourtney and Disick, it’s completely normal.
+Kourtney Kardashian and Scott Disick may not be dating, like fans have hoped, but their relationship as co-parents is just as heartwarming.
+In a new interview on Kourtney’s lifestyle website, Poosh, this week, Disick opened up about his family trips with his former girlfriend, their three kids, and his current girlfriend, Sofia Richie.
+To many, that situation may sound like an awkward disaster, but to Kardashian and Disick, it’s completely normal.
 How do they do it?

-The 35-year-old Flip It Like Disick star explained that he and Kourtney, 40, just want their kids to have both parents around, especially on vacations, according to Hollywood Life.
+The 35-year-old Flip It Like Disick star explained that he and Kardashian, 40, just want their kids to have both parents around, especially on vacations, according to Hollywood Life.

 “I’m not going to make our kids miss out on things because we couldn’t figure out how to be a couple,” Disick told Kourtney as they sat on a big cozy couch together for the video interview.
 “I’d never want you to miss out.”